 Kentucky bluegrass is found in prairies, fields, forests and mountain meadows.
-It is common along roadsides,
+It is common along roadsides, dunes and lawns.

 Kentucky bluegrass is a highly palatable pasture grass and is also used for lawns and turf.

 This grass grows 30-70 cm tall with 10 to 30 cm long leaves.
 It prefers cool, humid climates.
 It produces green or purple panicles.